L-Carnosine Plus Hx®

-L-Carnosine is a nutrient complex made from two smaller amino acids, beta alanine and histidine.
+L-Carnosine Plus Hx® is a nutrient complex made from two smaller amino acids, beta alanine and histidine.
 Some studies have shown these components to have positive biological effects on the eyes, brain and muscles.
-L-Carnosine helps to decrease occasional muscle cramping, fatigue and dehydration during a workout.
+L-Carnosine Supplements may help to decrease occasional muscle cramping, fatigue and dehydration during a workout.
 It is an antioxidant for telomeres, or sections of the genes which cap the ends of chromosomes.
 Genetics studies show that short and damaged telomeres (common in individuals who lead unhealthy lifestyles including poor diet, smoking and high alcohol consumption) leads to advanced cellular aging.

 There is some evidence that L-Carnosine also helps to protect telomeres from premature damage, and acts as an agent that supports telomere length.
 In addition, it has been speculated that this potent antioxidant contributes to a normal, healthy aging process.
 Medical providers may recommend it to support vital organs from glycosylation, or the effects of sugar, that may contribute to mild memory problems associated with aging.
 This makes this dietary supplement even more promising with regards to future research.